defuncart/defuncart.github.io/index.md

 As an audiovisual artist, James has performed internationally in Ireland, Germany, Italy, Poland, the United Kingdom and Ukraine.
 His artwork has been exhibited in Ireland and the United Kingdom.

-James is an active educator who often conducts workshops in the Creative Coding sphere, especially *Programming for Artists*.
+James is an active educator who often conducts workshops within the Creative Coding sphere, especially *Programming for Artists*.
+Moreover, he has given talks at Game Development Conferences.

 <table style="width:100%" height="100%" cellspacing="25" cellpadding="0">
   <tr>